Andrés Már Jóhannesson

-Andrés Már Jóhannesson (born 21 December 1988) is a retired Icelandic footballer who played as a midfielder for Fylkir.
+Andrés Már Jóhannesson (born 21 December 1988) is an Icelandic former professional footballer who played as a midfielder.

 Club career

 Andrés was born in Reykjavík.
 He made his debut for Haugesund on 3 August 2011 against Sogndal, in a 4–0 win.

 In 2013, he was loaned out to his former club Fylkir but Haugesund recalled him back in August.
 In 2014, he completed a permanent move back to Fylkir signing a two-year contract.